Healthy Butternut Squash Chili with Beef

 It can be, provided you use lean proteins, plenty of vegetables, and strictly limit the sodium from canned beans, broths, and salt.

-More Hearty Low-Sodium Chilis
+More Hearty Chilis to Feed a Crowd

 Cozy Fall Harvest Soups